-personal name Brian which was popular in France and Norman England before it came to Ireland.
+The name O-bryend is of Norman origin, derived from the personal name Brian which was popular in France and Norman England before it came to Ireland.
 It has sometimes been used as a synonym for O'Brien, though it is of different origin.

-Early Origins of the O'Bryend family
+Early Origins of the O-bryend family

-Kilkenny (Irish: Cill Chainnigh), the former Kingdom of Osraige (Ossory), located in Southeastern Ireland in the province of Leinster, where bearers of the surname settled in the 13th century.
+The surname O-bryend was first found in County Kilkenny (Irish: Cill Chainnigh), the former Kingdom of Osraige (Ossory), located in Southeastern Ireland in the province of Leinster, where bearers of the surname settled in the 13th century.

-Early History of the O'Bryend family
+Early History of the O-bryend family

-O'Bryend Spelling Variations
+O-bryend Spelling Variations

 Spelling variations of this family name include: Bryan, Brian, OBryan, McBryan, O'Bryant and others.

-Early Notables of the O'Bryend family (pre 1700)
+Early Notables of the O-bryend family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early O'Bryend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early O-bryend Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the O'Bryend family to the New World and Oceana
+Migration of the O-bryend family

 Some of the first settlers of this family name or some of its variants were: Edward Bryan, who settled in Virginia in 1652; Ann Bryan, who settled in Boston in 1744; Jane Bryan, who immigrated to Boston in 1745; John Bryan, who immigrated to Boston in 1765.